 The global nuclear medicines market is segmented into type and applications.

-By type, the nuclear medicines market is bifurcated into diagnostic nuclear medicine and therapeutic nuclear medicines.
+The nuclear medicines market is bifurcated into diagnostic nuclear medicine and therapeutic nuclear medicines.
 The diagnostic nuclear medicine segment holds the largest market share and is estimated to grow at a considerable pace during the forecast period.
 This can be attributed to the advancement in diagnostic imaging, such as capturing 3D images, accelerated processing speed of devices, and automation in working.
 The therapeutic segment is projected to grow rapidly due to the development of targeted therapies in the field of cancer and related diseases, such as Ra-223, Iodine-131, Samarium-153, and others used in various oncology and neurological therapies.

 The nuclear medicine holds the largest share in the nuclear medicines market owing to the rising adoption of Tc-99m radioisotope in cardiology, oncology, and others.
 The SPECT nuclear medicines market by applications is segmented into cardiology, oncology, neurology, thyroid, pulmonary, and others.
 The cardiology market is expected to grow at a significant pace during the forecast period as it is extensively used for a number of cardiac imaging procedures.